OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Type of Grip

-Although most microspikes have metal or stainless-steel spikes that provide traction on icy surfaces, some of them, like the Yaktrax Pro Traction System, utilize an ice cleat design as the traction device.
+While many microspikes feature metal or stainless-steel spikes for icy surface traction, alternatives like the Yaktrax Pro Traction System employ an ice cleat design.

 Ease of Use